QEHS-Networking/WireGuard-on-RPi/README.md

 - WireGuard service must respond for routing traffic through RPi, to access network
 - Makes for easier troubleshooting when network inaccessible
 - Note: unplugging the RPi from physical ports in network removes "tunnel" and ability to connect to network from the ```outside```

+---

+Addition to Consider

+In RPi Server: `PersistentKeepalive = 25`
+- In the Peer Client, last line

+---

 #### Section 6: Device Configuration